Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 The provisions set out in this Notice to the Profession supersedes all previous Notices to the Profession.

-The Ontario Superior Court of Justice, Toronto Region-Family, will resume full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.
+The Ontario Superior Court of Justice, Toronto Region-Family, has resumed full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.

 B.2 In-Person Attendances

-- As much as possible, settlement conferences, trial management conferences, long motions, appeals, Hague hearings and trials will be taking place in-person, unless the parties are notified otherwise by way of email from the Trial Coordinator’s Office.
-Case conferences and simple motions will still take place by video or teleconference.
+- When access to the courthouse resumes, settlement conferences, trial management conferences, long motions, appeals, Hague hearings and trials will be taking place in-person, unless the parties are notified otherwise by way of email from the Trial Coordinator’s Office.
+Case conferences and regular motions will still take place by video or teleconference.

 - Where counsel and/or a party are not prepared to return to court, they should advise both the other side and the Trial Coordinator’s Office and the matter will proceed by Zoom or teleconference.